Pharmacotherapeutic group: Antimycotics for systemic use, triazole derivatives. ATC code: J02AC05.

 Toxicology: Preclinical safety data: In rats and rabbits, isavuconazole at systemic exposures below the therapeutic level were associated with dose-related increases in the incidence of skeletal anomalies (rudimentary supernumerary ribs) in offspring.
 In rats, a dose-related increase in the incidence of zygomatic arch fusion was also noted in offspring (see Use in Pregnancy & Lactation).

-Administration of isavuconazonium sulfate to rats at a dose of 90 mg/kg/day (2.3-fold the human maintenance dose [200 mg] based on mg/m2/day) during pregnancy through the weaning period showed an increased perinatal mortality of the pups.
+Administration of isavuconazonium sulfate to rats at a dose of 90 mg/kg/day (approximately 1.0-fold the systemic exposure at the human clinical maintenance dose of 200 mg isavuconazole) during pregnancy through the weaning period showed an increased perinatal mortality of the pups.
 In utero exposure to the active moiety isavuconazole had no effect on the fertility of the surviving pups.

 Intravenous administration of 14C-labelled isavuconazonium sulfate to lactating rats resulted in the recovery of radiolabel in the milk.